Saaho Worldwide Box Office Collections (Day 1): Prabhas Movie Off To A Gigantic Start!

 Overseas Collections

 Saaho has surprisingly made an average start at the overseas box office.
 At the USA, where Telugu movies enjoy a huge market, Saaho managed to collect around $.92M from the premieres, which are pretty average numbers considering the magnitude of the film.
+In total, the movie is said to have collected around $1.5M on day 1.